swiftfr13/MI50-gfx906-Windows/README.md

 	Kernel driver in use: amdgpu
 	Kernel modules: amdgpu
 ```
-- I had to disable ReBAR in my pc since installing 3 GPUs in Z690 Hero motherboard gave me d4 error when the pc booted.

 ## ASPM option
 - After turning on ASPM back on in the Bios, Linux might not be able to initialize the GPU.
 You should add ASPM related options in /etc/default/grub to initialize the GPU.
 ```